The Bankrate promise

 Finding the best cash back credit card can feel daunting.
 There are so many rewards credit cards out there to choose from, and with multiple issuers offering competitive rewards and benefits, it can be difficult to figure out the right card for you.

 Discover offers several cash back credit cards, including the popular Discover it® Cash Back.
 If you want a card you can keep for the long haul, there are many reasons to consider it over all the others.
 Here are three reasons we love this card — and why you might love it, too.

 Rotating rewards you can maximize

 One major benefit of this card is the way it doles out rewards.
 When you sign up for the Discover it Cash Back, you earn 5 percent back on up to $1,500 spent in rotating categories each quarter (activation required), after which you earn 1 percent back.
-The good news: the included rotating bonus categories on Discover’s cash back calendar is released all at once like it did in the past.
+Note: The issuer has changed to releasing its featured bonus categories on its cash back calendar to once a quarter, rather than all at once like it did in the past.

 Discover customers do have to activate the 5 percent categories each quarter in order to start earning rewards on them.
 If you’d like to maximize the card’s rotating categories, we recommend setting a calendar reminder to activate them at the start of each quarter.
 Once activated, it should be fairly manageable to fulfill the $1,500 spending cap, especially since Discover always includes categories consumers can easily utilize such as grocery stores, gas stations, Target and digital wallet purchases.